 A. Disputes of Findings.
 Disqualified individuals may dispute the findings of the background check directly with USAV/RVA’s approved background check organization.

 2. Considerations.
 USAV Review Panel has the discretion to deny membership to any individual if it finds, in good faith, that an individual’s conviction(s) or pending disposition(s) may have a negative effect on USAV or RVA.
-In rendering its finding, the Review Panel will consider the following:
+In rendering its finding, the Review Panel will consider any and/or all of the following:

 a.
 The legitimate interests of USAV in providing a safe environment for athletes and other individuals who may participate in USAV programs and events;